Mississippi State vs. Memphis NCAA Football Odds, Plays and Insights | September 18, 2021

 Mississippi State vs. Memphis College Football Odds, Plays and Insights

-The Mississippi State Bulldogs (2-0) are 3-point favorites heading into their matchup on Saturday, September 18, 2021 against the Memphis Tigers (2-0).
-The over/under is 64 for this matchup.
+The Memphis Tigers (2-0) are 3-point underdogs heading into their matchup on Saturday, September 18, 2021 against the Mississippi State Bulldogs (2-0).
+The total is 64 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.